phuse-org/CTDasRDF/README.md

 # SDTM2RDF
 This repository holds the scripts and data for the PhUSE project "SDTM Data to RDF."
-This file will be updated as the project progresses.
 All work is very early draft, contains errors, problems with the model, etc.

+See the Project Wiki https://github.com/phuse-org/SDTMasRDF/wiki  for detailed descriptions of the project components.

 # Installation
 ## The Download Method